 A template can also define an area of your environment.
-You can extend and customize a template by adding User Defined Attributes (UDAs), scripts, or extensions to meet the specific needs of your environment.
-Objects inherit attributes from their parents.
+You can extend and customize a template by adding attributes, scripts, or features to meet the specific needs of your environment.
+Objects inherit attributes, scripts and features from their parents.